AndreMonc/fixed_SNPs/README.md

 - Remove the header lines in your VCF before the line starting with '#CHROM'
 - Change your vcf file extension to .txt
 - You need to edit the .py script "parse_row" function to indicate what columns of the VCF contain parental1 and parental2 (using standard python list splicing).
+The first column with genotypes is column 0.
 Parental species do not *need* to be sorted in the VCF but it makes identifying the columns easier.
 - Run: `python fixed_SNPs.py --vcf_file yourVCF.txt`
 - Output file is csv: 'fixed_snps_vcf.csv' for easy visualization
 - Finally, if desired, add full VCF header info and change extension back to .vcf

 ## Citation

 **Moncrieff, A.E.** 2021.
-Fixed_SNPs v1.0: A program to identify fixed SNPs between parental species.
+Fixed_SNPs v1.0: a program to identify fixed SNPs between parental species.